-The London-Stansted-Cambridge Corridor Growth Commission is independent, and has been established by the ‘London Stansted Cambridge Consortium.’
-The Growth Commission will report to, and make recommendations to the Consortium in June 2016.
+The London-Stansted-Cambridge Corridor Growth Commission is independent, and was established by the ‘London Stansted Cambridge Consortium.’
+The Growth Commission ran from July 2015 until July 2016, with a final report launch at the Houses of Parliament.
+The Growth Commission is now Closed.

 About the Consortium